DelfinoRT/CompTIA-Sec-SY0-601-In-Depth-Study-Notes/Part 1 - Threats, Attacks, and Vulnerabilities/Chapter 05 - Threat Actors, Vectors, and Intelligence Sources.md

 - Tailored Knowledge: OSINT applies intelligence processes to create specialized knowledge that supports specific decisions for individuals, organizations, or government agencies.
 - Analysis and Interpretation: OSINT involves the collection and analysis of data to generate actionable intelligence.
 This analysis helps in understanding trends, identifying potential threats, and making informed decisions.
 - Multidisciplinary: OSINT is not limited to a single domain but is used in various fields, including national security, law enforcement, business intelligence, and cybersecurity.
-- Setting and Validation: The quality and reliability of OSINT data can vary, so it is important to validate and verify the information from different sources to ensure accuracy.
-- Privacy Awareness: OSINT practitioners should be mindful of privacy concerns and should not engage in activities that infringe on individuals' or organizations' privacy rights.
 - Constant Evolution: The landscape of open source data is constantly changing, with new sources and data types emerging.
 OSINT professionals need to adapt to these changes to remain effective.

 **OSINT Sources**